9½ Weeks: Music

 Originally Stewart Copeland was going to compose the film's score, but his involvement ended after Geffen Records deemed the script "offensive".

 The main single released from 9½ Weeks: Original Motion Picture Soundtrack was "I Do What I Do", performed by Duran Duran bass guitarist John Taylor, giving his first solo singing performance during a hiatus in Duran Duran's career.
 The song reached number 23 on the Billboard Hot 100 and number 42 on the UK Singles Chart.
 Music for the score was composed by Taylor and Jonathan Elias.
 Original music for the movie was also written by Jack Nitzsche, but his compositions are not included on the soundtrack.

 The soundtrack also included tracks from Luba, Bryan Ferry, Dalbello, Corey Hart, Joe Cocker ("You Can Leave Your Hat On"), Devo, Eurythmics and Stewart Copeland.
-Winston Grennan's reggae "Savior" as well as Jean Michel Jarre's "Arpegiateur", played during the sex scene on the stairs in the rain, were not included on the record.
+Winston Grennan's reggae song "Savior" as well as Jean Michel Jarre's "Arpegiateur", played during the sex scene on the stairs in the rain, were not included on the record.